peterwilli/IOTA-Snapshot-Recovery/README.md

 The tool is completely secure, you run it on your own PC without anything being sent to the internet

 ## How to use?
+Ensure you have the following:
+- Git which you can download from https://git-scm.com/
+- NodeJS which you can download from https://nodejs.org

 Run the following commands in Terminal or PowerShell:
 - `git clone https://github.com/rajivshah3/IOTA-Snapshot-Recovery snapshot-recovery`
 - `cd snapshot-recovery`